-We’ve all been there.
-You’re preparing dinner, and as you go to cut your ingredient, the knife slips, and that sharp blade nicks you on the hand.
+We’ve all been there—you’re preparing dinner, and as you go to cut your ingredient, the knife slips, and that sharp blade nicks you on the hand.
 You have to stop everything you’re doing, wash your cut, and then you have to prepare the rest of your meal hindered and injured.
-Are there ways to avoid these knife accidents?
-Of course!
-While they may not be 100% foolproof (accidents always happen), you will still feel extremely safe and comfortable with these knife safety tips.

 Keep Your Knives Sharp

 You’ve most likely heard the saying, “a dull knife is a dangerous knife,” and that statement is true and a wise one to live by when handling kitchen knives.
-If you have a dull blade, it will not make that initial cut into the ingredient, causing the blade to slip away and lose control.
-This immediately puts your hand and any other things in your cutting path in danger.
-This is an excellent reason why you should practice the claw clip and work with a clean cutting board.
+If you have a dull blade, it will not make that initial cut.
+The blade may slip away and lose control.
+This immediately puts your hand and any other things in your cutting path in danger, and underlines the importance of keeping your knife sharpened.

 Choose the Right Knife for the Right Job